Computer Monitors at Future Shop

 There are lots of different panel types, and without going into tons of detail, here’s what you should know about them.
 TN (twisted nemantic) panels are relatively common and relatively cheap.
 Their viewing angles are fairly limited, so they aren’t great if you like to watch movies on your computer.
 VA (vertical alignment) monitors have wide viewing angles and higher contrast ratios, making them a good upgrade from TN displays.
 There’s also IPS (in-plane switching) and PLS (plane to line switching) displays, which both offer similar experiences, featuring wide viewing angles and uniform colours.

 When you’ve got your basic needs sorted out, and you’ve decided on a screen size and type to suit your setup, consider extra features as you make your decision.

-One last step is to check your computer to ensure that you’ve got compatible ports: the most common are HDMI, DVI, and VGA, but if your computer doesn’t have quite the right connections, it’s easy to pick up an adapter that will get you up and running.
+One last step is to check your computer to ensure that you’ve got compatible ports: the most common are HDMI, DVI, VGA, and DisplayPort but if your computer doesn’t have quite the right connections, it’s easy to pick up an adapter that will get you up and running.

 Once you’ve figured out exactly what you need, visit Future Shop for monitors from great brands like ASUS, BenQ, HP, LG, and Samsung.